What is the Center for Collaborative Care?

 Primary Care Partners, MPH

-More than 100 pediatricians, nurse practitioners, and physician assistants from 20+ pediatric and family medicine practices in Northeast Florida are involved in the CCI.
+More than 100 pediatricians, nurse practitioners, and physician assistants from 20+ pediatric and family medicine practices in Northeast Florida are involved in the CCC.

-CCI Adolescent Depression Workshop: The CCI runs an interactive, hands-on course for pediatricians which is designed to help providers recognize and care for adolescents with depression.
+CCC Adolescent Depression Workshop: The CCC runs an interactive, hands-on course for pediatricians which is designed to help providers recognize and care for adolescents with depression.
 To learn more about this course, please watch the video.

-View Training Video The CCI provides specialized clinical training and resources for pediatric primary care providers to identify and manage common emotional and behavioral problems.
+View Training Video The CCC provides specialized clinical training and resources for pediatric primary care providers to identify and manage common emotional and behavioral problems.

 - Anxiety Apps

 - Anxiety workbooks for kids and teens – handout